UPL123/turbochess-rs/README.md

 # TurboChess library

-TurboChess is a fast move generator for chess that is situable for use in a chess engine.
+TurboChess is a chess move generator.
 It supports:

 * PEXT bitboards (emulated)
 * Make and Undo Position
 * Zobrist hashing
 * FEN support

-To get started, create a new Position and now you can work with legal moves
+To get started, create a new [Position](https://docs.rs/turbochess/0.1.0/turbochess/struct.Position.html) and now you can work with legal moves

 ## Example 1: Get the count of legal moves